 Another Dumb Hooters Girl ★★☆☆☆ (June-July 2012)

 This one starts off her first post stating that she’s “a sophomore at the University of North Texas, studying to be a physical therapist.”
-Her subsequent posts covers how she handles having a boyfriend who knows she works at Hooters (a topic I could do without, but will interest some), staying in “Hooters Girl shape,” and tipping.
+Her subsequent posts cover how she handles having a boyfriend who knows she works at Hooters (a topic some could do without, but will interest others), staying in “Hooters Girl shape,” and tipping.
 The usual Hooters Girl topics, but not all the girls have quite the same takes on them.
 Too bad she quit after only one month with a total of five entries.

 Blondie the Hooters Girl ★★☆☆☆ (June 2009)